edaehn/bitsgalore.github.io/_posts/2020-02-11-web-domain-geolocation-and-spatial-analysis.md

 A few weeks ago one of my web archiving colleagues approached me with an interesting question.
 From a list of Dutch web domains, he wanted to identify the (Dutch) province in which each domain is hosted.
 He was particularly interested in domains hosted in the province of [Friesland](https://en.wikipedia.org/wiki/Friesland).
 After some experimentation I was able to answer this question using a two-step procedure:

 1. Geo-locate the web domains using a custom Python script.
-2. Combine the results of the geolocation exercise with openly available geographical data using [*QGIS*](https://en.wikipedia.org/wiki/QGIS), an open-source geographical information system.
+2. Combine the results of the geolocation exercise with openly available geographical data using [*QGIS*](https://en.wikipedia.org/wiki/QGIS), an open-source geographical information system (GIS).

-Even though the outcome of the analysis is not particularly interesting, I imagine that both the geolocation methodology and the GIS analysis steps might be useful to others.
-Also, as I'm originally a geographer by training, this was a nice opportunity to go back back to my roots and muck around with geographical data for a bit.
-So, in this blog post I'll give a walkthrough of the steps that I followed.
+Even though the outcome of the analysis is not particularly interesting, I imagine both the geolocation methodology and the GIS analysis steps might be useful to others.
+So, this blog post is primarily intended as a tutorial that gives a walkthrough of the steps I followed.

 <!-- more -->

 ## Web domain geolocation

 In Python, the [*GeoIP2*](https://github.com/maxmind/GeoIP2-python) module can be used to get geolocation data (latitude, longitude, but also country and city names) for any IP address.
 IP addresses can be queried through either a web service, or using a local database.
 I went for the local database option, which requires you to download an up-to-date version of the *GeoLite2* City database, which can downloaded from [the *MaxMind* developer site](https://dev.maxmind.com/geoip/geoip2/geolite2).
-Note that the database is only accessible after signing up for an account (which is free).
+To download the database you first need to create an account (which is free).
+Note that this database is widely used; for example, the British Library used it for geo-locating their 2014 domain crawl[^5].

 ## IP lookup